Brews In The Night

 Craft beer destinations that are big on taste and fun

-When the team behind Decatur’s venerated Brick Store Pub created the menu at this handsomely designed new craft brewery and restaurant, they wanted something more ambitious than wings and burgers to go with their delicious pale ales, IPAs, blondes, and sours.
+When the team behind Decatur’s venerated Brick Store Pub created the menu at this handsomely designed craft brewery and restaurant, they wanted something more ambitious than wings and burgers to go with their delicious pale ales, IPAs, blondes, and sours.
 So they looked to partner Todd DiMatteo’s Puerto Rican grandmother for inspiration.
 The result is a mashup of Puerto Rican and Southern flavors: tacos, empanadas, hangar steak with chimichuri sauce, Key lime pie, and flan.
 The resulting food pairings are treated with the same care and respect as the brews.

-The liquid gold flowing out of this new Lawrenceville craft brewery comes with a heaping dose of Southern charm.
+The liquid gold flowing out of this Lawrenceville craft brewery comes with a heaping dose of Southern charm.
 Peachin’ to the Choir is a blonde beer infused with Georgia’s most famous fruit.
 Cotillion is a blonde ale with the smooth sass of a Southern belle.
 Southernality is a session IPA synonymous with both hops and hospitality.
 Watch for game-day events and concerts that spill out of this converted 1910 trouser factory into the adjacent beer garden.
 Stop by for tours Thursday through Sunday, or take home a six-pack or 32-ounce “crowler” of your favorite juice anytime.